The Sample Complexity of Auctions with Side Information: Preliminaries

+For the purpose of understanding most results and proofs in this paper, it is unimportant how the ironed virtual value is defined and how to generalize the definition to distribution with point masses; we will only use the fact that the optimal auction is an ironed virtual value maximizer characterized by the mapping from values to ironed virtual values for each of the $n$ bidders.
+The only place that makes use of the definition of ironed virtual value and the generalization to distribution with point masses is Section~\ref{sec:rev_monotone_proof} and, hence, the formal definition is deferred to that section.

-\paragraph{Sample Complexity:} \citet{Dhangwatnotai2014revenue} and \citet{ColeR14} introduced a sample complexity approach to the design of optimal auctions.
-Assume that the distribution $\Dbold$ is unknown to the auctioneer, who instead has to design a mechanism $M$ with only access to data in the form of $m$ i.i.d. samples $s^{(1)}, \dots , s^{(m)}$ drawn from $\Dbold$.
+\citet{ColeR14} introduced a sample complexity approach to the design of optimal auctions. \footnote{See, also, \citet{Dhangwatnotai2014revenue} and \citet{Elkind2007designing} for some earlier works with a similar flavor.} Assume that the distribution $\Dbold$ is unknown to the auctioneer, who instead has to design a mechanism $M$ with access to data only in the form of $m$ i.i.d.\ samples $\vec{s}_1, \vec{s}_2, \dots , \vec{s}_m \in [0, +\infty)^n$ drawn from $\Dbold$.
 The mechanism $M$ is then run on a fresh vector of values (the real input) drawn from $\Dbold$.